A Proud Part of Alexandria’s History Since 1880

 The Old Dominion Boat Club was organized in July 1880 to combine physical fitness and sport with a social atmosphere.
 The very first members were “Alexandrians of the highest order”, leaders of the business, civic and social corridors.
 The early members were canoeists, swimmers, sailing and rowing enthusiasts and eventually power-boating was added to the water sports activities.

 The Club has had a long relationship in the annals of competitive rowing and is considered “the place where scholastic rowing got its start in Virginia”.
 The ODBC supports high school rowing to this day.

-The ODBC has been a continuous supporter to the social, recreational, civic and material progress of the City of Alexandria.
 The Club is a proud part of Alexandria history and its tradition for the sporting life on the Potomac.